kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 **Only layers selected in preview**

-Export only layers selected in the layer name preview.
+Export only layers selected in the preview.
 If you save settings, the selection is saved as well.